 As you can imagine, there are several elements to the ongoing threat that are worth understanding in more elaborate detail.

 CARICOM And The Lawsuit

-At the moment, the region currently derives a great deal of money from exporting conch meat to the United States.
+At the moment, the region currently derives a great deal of money from exporting conch meat to the United States, as car accident lawyer Watsonville believes.
 At the moment, it is believed that the region exports approximately one hundred and eighty-five million dollars in conch meat to the U.S. This would certainly suggest a keen interest in anything that might damage that figure, or even eradicate that figure altogether.